 It is important to note that no financial resources will be lost as a result of the slippage.
 The resources and planned expenditure will be "rolled forward" into future years.
-Details of this slippage are given in the Council's Outturn report for 2022/23 presented to Cabinet on 14 May 2024, which can be found on the Council's website.
+Details of this slippage are given in the Council's Outturn report for 2023/24 presented to Cabinet on 21 January 2025, which can be found on the Council's website.

-For 2023/24 and beyond strict rules will apply to budget changes during the year to ensure transparency where additional resources have been provided or taken back for projects which are overspending and underspending.
+For 2023/24 and beyond, strict rules apply to budget changes during the year to ensure transparency where additional resources have been provided or taken back for projects which are overspending and underspending.

-Total expenditure on Directorate capital schemes in 2022/23 is shown in the graph below:
+Total expenditure on Directorate capital schemes in 2023/24 is shown in the graph below: